PsichiX/Unreal-Systems-Architecture/README.md

 For now until plugin gets accepted into Epic Marketplace, you should download plugins ZIP files from [Releases page](https://github.com/PsichiX/Unreal-Systems-Architecture/releases) and unpack them in `Plugins` folder of your game project, enable plugins in game `.uproject` file and recompile game project (basically follow 3rd-party plugins installation rules).

+## Testing demos

+If you want to test demo mini-games, please clone this entire repo, compile game and open level for mini-game you want to play:
+- Boids - `/Content/Boids/Maps/BoidsMap.umap`
+- Life - `/Content/Life/Maps/LifeMap.umap`

 ## Quick showcase